GEUS-SICE/pySICE/README.md

 # pySICE
-Python and Fortran scripts behind the SICE toolchain for albedo retrieval.
+Python scripts behind the SICE toolchain for albedo retrieval.